Skip to content

 Real case: a foreign 15-year-old without an individual passport, travelling with a family book or a national ID document.

-- If no individual document exists, the case is documented within the reservation by linking the minor to the accompanying adult’s document and declaring the relationship.
+3. If no individual document exists, document the case within the reservation by linking the minor to the accompanying adult’s document and declaring the relationship.
 For edge cases, check with the competent authority.

 The family book (libro de familia) is not a personal ID for the minor.
-It evidences family relationship.
-It does not identify.
+It proves a family relationship; it doesn’t identify anyone.

 What is the relationship field?